alumet-dev/developer-book/src/chapter_1.md

 # Chapter 1

-## Create an ALUMet plugin step by step
+## Create an Alumet plugin step by step

-The best way to get a good understanding of how ALUMet's Plugin works is to do it yourself.
+The best way to get a good understanding of how Alumet's Plugin works is to do it yourself.
 So this chapter will create an input plugin, which read a random byte from a file.

 ### Create the plugin

 In order to create the plugin, we need to initialize a new library.
-So first, go to the root directory of ALUMet.
+So first, go to the root directory of Alumet.
 You should have different folders containing the different plugins:

 ```bash